JulioRamos/JulioRamos/README.md

 :relaxed: Hello, nice to meet you.
 My friends call me Julio, so also you 👀

-I'm a Brazilian Test Automation Engineer but I'm currently living in Prague, Czech Republic.
+I'm a Brazilian Test Automation Engineer, but I'm currently living in Prague, Czech Republic.

 I consider myself a mediator, a bit introverted but also intuitive, empathetic, and prospective.